tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 ### Involve Other People

-One sure fire way to torpedo the success of a decision, regardless of merit, is to make it in a vaccuum.
+One sure-fire way to torpedo the success of a decision, regardless of merit, is to make it in a vacuum.

 Know your audience.
 You don't want to be the only one that understands how something works or why it works the way it does.